Artistic gymnastics: Other nations

-Several other nations have been strong competitors in both WAG and MAG.
-Part of the rise of various countries' programs in recent years is attributable to the large exodus of coaching talent from the USSR and other former Eastern Bloc countries.
+Several other nations have been strong competitors in WAG and MAG.
+The rise of various countries' programs in recent years is partly due to the large exodus of coaching talent from the USSR and other former Eastern Bloc countries.

 In the past two decades, Australia, Brazil, Great Britain, Canada, France, Italy, the Netherlands, and South Korea have produced World and Olympic medalists and have started winning team medals at continental, World and Olympic competitions.
-Individual gymnasts from Croatia, Greece, North Korea, Slovenia, and Spain have also been successful in major competitions.
+Individual gymnasts from Croatia, Greece, North Korea, Slovenia, Spain, and Ireland have also been successful in major competitions.

 Health consequences

 Physical health

 Gymnastics sits on many lists of the world's most dangerous sports.
 Artistic gymnastics carries an inherently high risk of spinal and other injuries, and in extremely rare cases, gymnasts have sustained fatal injuries.
 Julissa Gomez, an American gymnast, died in 1991 after breaking her neck while vaulting three years earlier.
 Several other gymnasts have been paralyzed from accidents in training or competition, including Elena Mukhina of the Soviet Union and Sang Lan of China.